Social club: United Kingdom

-Typically a social club has a constitution which states the club’s objects, its structure, location of its activities, requirements of members, membership criteria, and various other rules.
-British clubs are usually run by a committee which will also include three ‘officer’ positions: chair, secretary and treasurer.
+Typically, a social club has a constitution which states the club's objects, its structure, location of its activities, requirements of members, membership criteria and various other rules.
+British clubs are usually run by a committee that will also include three 'officer' positions – chair, secretary and treasurer.

 Social activities clubs

 Social activities clubs are a modern combination of several types of clubs and reflect today's more eclectic and varied society.
 These clubs are centered on the activities available to the club members in the city or area in which the club is located.
-Some have a traditional clubhouse, bar, or restaurant where members gather; others do not.
+Some have a traditional clubhouse, bar or restaurant where members gather, while others do not.

-Events can include a broad range of activities from sporting events and social parties to ballet, arts or book clubs.
-Unlike traditional clubs they are not limited to one kind of event or special interest but include a broad range of events in their monthly calendars.
+Events can include a broad range of activities, from sporting events and social parties to ballet, arts or book clubs.
+Unlike traditional clubs, they are not limited to one kind of event or special interest, but include a broad range of events in their monthly calendars.
 The members choose the events in which the club is going to take part, based upon the changing interests of the members.
 The members themselves determine the events they will attend of those offered.

 Because the purpose of these clubs is split between general social interaction and taking part in the events themselves, both single and married people can take part.
-However clubs tend to have more single members than married, and many clubs exist for only single people, only married couples, or only people with certain sexual orientations (homosexuality, pansexuality, bisexuality or heterosexuality).
+However, clubs tend to have more single members than married, and many clubs exist for only single people, only married couples or only people with certain sexual orientations (homosexuality, pansexuality, bisexuality or heterosexuality).

 Membership can be limited or open to the general public, as can the events.
-Most clubs have a limited membership based upon specific criteria, and restrict the events to members to increase their feeling of security, creating an increased sense of camaraderie and belonging.
-There are many examples of private social clubs including the University Club of Chicago, The Mansion on O Street in D.C., Penn Club of New York City and New York Friars' Club.
+Most clubs have a limited membership based upon specific criteria and restrict the events to members to increase their feeling of security, creating an increased sense of camaraderie and belonging.
+There are many examples of private social clubs, including the University Club of Chicago, The Mansion on O Street in D.C., the Penn Club of New York City and the New York Friars' Club.

-Social activities clubs can be for profit, non-profit, or a combination of the two (A for profit club with a non-profit charitable arm, for instance).

-Some social clubs have function halls which members or, sometimes, the general public can rent for parties.
+Social activities clubs can be for-profit, non-profit or a combination of the two (a for-profit club with a non-profit charitable arm, for instance).
+Some social clubs have function halls which members, or sometimes the general public, can rent for parties.

-A number of Jewish community centers and other organizations such as the YMCA have social clubs for people with social anxiety and learning disabilities.
+A number of Jewish community centers and other organizations, such as the YMCA, have social clubs for people with social anxiety and learning disabilities.
 Membership in these clubs is limited to individuals with these conditions.

 Sororities and fraternities

 Fraternities and sororities are part of "Greek life" prevalent in universities.
 Many young men and women pledge during their freshman year of college in order to become a "brother" or "sister" of a fraternity or sorority.
 These clubs are founded on principles of camaraderie and communal bonding.
-As social clubs they are sometimes also philanthropic, hosting fundraisers for charities or on-campus events.
+As social clubs, they are sometimes also philanthropic, hosting fundraisers for charities or on-campus events.